nulland007/bluetooth-pico-car/README.md

-# bluetooth-pico-car
+# 2WD RC Car powered by a Raspberry Pi Pico

-basic 2wd bluetooth car powered by a Raspberry Pi Pico and controlled via. an Android App
+A simple car with a 3D Printed Base that can be controlled via a Android App